 Visual Studio publish profiles for ASP.NET Core app deployment

-This article focuses on using Visual Studio 2017 to create publish profiles.
+This document focuses on using Visual Studio 2017 to create and use publish profiles.
 The publish profiles created with Visual Studio can be run from MSBuild and Visual Studio 2017.
-The article provides details of the publishing process.
 See Publish an ASP.NET Core web app to Azure App Service using Visual Studio for instructions on publishing to Azure.

-The following .csproj file was created with the command
+The following project file was created with the command

 dotnet new mvc: